gogodigimo/v-money4/README.md

-*Forked from v-money 3 and altered to allow for blank inputs*
+*Forked from v-moneyand altered to allow for blank inputs*

 # v-money Mask for Vue.js